setun-90/ESER-32/README.md

 ## Documentation
 The principal documentation are the PDFs in doc/:
-* 32.pdf: The EZER-32 specification, in English;
+* 32.pdf: The ESER-32 specification, in English;
-* de\_32.pdf / ae\_32.pdf: The original texts of the EZER-32 specification, in German and Ard English;
+* de\_32.pdf / ae\_32.pdf: The original texts of the ESER-32 specification, in German and Ard English;
-* 64.pdf: The EZER-64 specification, in English;
+* 64.pdf: The ESER-64 specification, in English;
-* de\_64.pdf / ae\_32.pdf: The original texts of the EZER-64 specification, in German and Ard English.
+* de\_64.pdf / ae\_32.pdf: The original texts of the ESER-64 specification, in German and Ard English.

 ## Further information
-Visit #EZER on Libera for any questions (9:00-23:00 UTC+1); you will need to be registered to join.
+Visit #ESER on Libera for any questions (9:00-23:00 UTC+1); you will need to be registered to join.